[TRUE STORY] This brave investor lost $39,000 and still managed to get back on his feet

 Here’s our detailed review of the product.

-In the past the Zurich Vista plan was a widely used offshore savings plan, used by IFAs and big banks such as HSBC and CITI.
+In the past this was a widely used offshore savings plan, used by IFAs and big banks such as HSBC and CITI.

 No doubt Mr. Smith was persuaded to believe he was doing the right thing.